open-mmlab/mmdetection/docs/en/tutorials/semi_det.md

 ## Configure semi-supervised model

-We usually choose `Faster R-CNN` as `detector` for semi-supervised training.
+We choose `Faster R-CNN` as `detector` for semi-supervised training.
 Take the semi-supervised object detection algorithm `SoftTeacher` as an example, the model configuration can be inherited from `_base_/models/faster-rcnn_r50_fpn.py`, replacing the backbone network of the detector with `caffe` style.
 Note that unlike the supervised training configs, `Faster R-CNN` as `detector` is an attribute of `model`, not `model` .
 In addition, `data_preprocessor` needs to be set to `MultiBranchDataPreprocessor`, which is used to pad and normalize images from different pipelines.